Cham Albanian dialect: Historical background

 Albanians in the region of Epirus are attested in historical sources since the beginning of the 13th century.
 A Venetian document (1210) mentions that "the continent facing the island of Corfu is inhabited by Albanians" and a letter from John Apokaukos, Metropolitan of Naupaktos, to a George Dysipati (ancestor of the Shpata family).
 Albanian tribes moved to the south in large numbers in the early 14th century and established territories like the Despotate of Arta.

 During much of the Ottoman period, most of the writing in Chameria was done in Greek or in Turkish, and Cham Albanian was a spoken dialect only, while Albanians found it difficult to find education in their native language.
 Christian Albanians could attend Greek schools, and Muslim Albanians Turkish schools, but Albanian language schools were highly discouraged.
-Nationalist sentiments during the late Ottoman era was weak in the region with Muslim Albanian Chams referring to themselves as Myslyman(Muslims) or Turks while local Orthodox Albanian speaking Christians referred to themselves as Kaur (i.e infidels) and did not find the term offensive.
+Nationalist sentiments during the late Ottoman era were weak in the region with Muslim Albanian Chams referring to themselves as Myslyman(Muslims) or Turks while local Orthodox Albanian speaking Christians referred to themselves as Kaur (i.e infidels) and did not find the term offensive.
 During the Albanian National Awakening a number of local Albanians would establish private, unrecognized Albanian-language schools.
 In 1870, the despot of Paramythia, Grygorios, translated the New Testament into Albanian, as his followers could not understand well the Greek language.
 While, in 1879, the first Albanian school of the region was created in Sagiada by father Stathi Melani.
 At that time, the region was under the short-lived rule of the League of Prizren.

 The expulsion of Cham Albanians in the aftermath of World War II put pressure on the Cham dialect and, in both Greece and Albania, Chams were pressured to give up their dialect in favor of Standard Greek and Standard Albanian, respectively.